 A First Timer’s Guide to a Vanlife Road Trip

-Thinking about renting a camper van?
+Thinking about embracing #vanlife?
 Take some advice from someone who’s done it.

 At first, I was dead set on renting a vintage trailer, like a cute Airstream or scamp.
 “Just think of the photos!”
 I told myself.
 “But you’ve never towed one!”
 I argued back.

-They look cool on Instagram, but unless you’ve driven a ginormous RV before, or mastered a trailer’s weird turning radius, it’s probably wise to steer clear of those vehicles.
-A small camper van is not only easier to maneuver, it allows you to get off the beaten path, all while rocking some pretty impressive gas mileage.
-You can cram all your stuff in there, and still park comfortably in most spots.
+They look cool on Instagram, but unless you’ve manned a ginormous RV or mastered a trailer’s weird turning radius, it’s probably wise to steer clear of those vehicles.
+A small camper van is not only easier to maneuver, it also allows you to get off the beaten path, all while rocking some pretty impressive gas mileage.
+You can cram all your stuff in there, and still park comfortably in most lots.

-Even still, camper vans are topheavy and can be a challenge to drive for first-timers.
-I’ll admit that I skirted over no less than seven curbs as I gained my van-legs with Suerta’s need for wide turns.
+Still, camper vans are top-heavy and can be a challenge to drive for first-timers.
+I’ll admit that I skirted over no less than seven curbs as I gained my van-legs thanks to Suerta’s affinity for wide turns.
 The driver’s seat was perched unbelievably high (which was cool) and the rearview mirror was basically useless (not cool).
 I was pleasantly surprised that Suerta was able to keep up with traffic on the busy highways leading out of Phoenix; she had some pep in her step.
 That is, unless any elevation change was involved.
 She did not like going up or coming down any sort of hill.
-Same girl, same.
+Same, girl, same.

-“Oh my god.
+“Oh my God.
 We forgot the water.
-And we’re IN THE DESERT” I realized aloud to Erin, my best friend of 26 years and fellow van-venturer.
+And we’re IN THE DESERT,” I exclaimed to Erin, my best friend of 26 years and fellow van-venturer.

-Rule #1: Don’t forget water, especially in the desert.
+Rule number one: Don’t forget water, especially in the desert.

 Other packing essentials included a headlamp and camp chairs (or hammocks).
 Wine with a screw cap is far better than wine with no screw cap and no bottle opener.
 Also, after eating half my weight in hot dogs and ramen, I highly suggest bringing a variety of meal options.

 When choosing our camper van, I knew I didn’t want to deal with emptying waste.
-I purposely picked a van with no toilet, for both the grossness and size factor (toilets take up a lot of otherwise useful space in the van).
+I purposely picked a van with no toilet, for both the grossness and size factor (toilets take up a lot of otherwise useful space).

-I admit to second-guessing this decision in the pitch black of our first night in Kaibab National Forest, when the thought of mountain lions lurking nearby induced major stage fright.
-But, that’s what headlamps, flashlights, and friends are for: scanning for man-eating beasts while you pee.
+I definitely second-guessed this decision in the pitch-black of our first night in Kaibab National Forest, when the thought of mountain lions lurking nearby induced major pee fright.
+But, that’s what headlamps, flashlights, and friends are for: scanning for man-eating beasts while you cop a squat.

 Pooping posed a different set of tactics.
 When possible, we utilized gas stations or rest areas en route to our next destination.
 If nature called and we couldn’t put it on hold, we had to channel our inner savage and employ the “200 feet away from the campsite” rule.
 If you can’t go in the wild, or if you’re planning to travel for an extended period of time, consider choosing a van with a toilet, or book a campsite with facilities.

-And speaking of views, strategize where and how you park your van in order to create the ideal campsite vibe.
-I sidled Suerta right up to the best vista vantage point, with the big sliding door opening to reveal incredible sunsets.
+Speaking of views, strategize where and how you park your van in order to create the ideal campsite vibe.
+I liked to sidle Suerta right up to the best vista vantage point, with the big sliding door opening to reveal incredible sunsets.

 Leave plenty of time in the itinerary to just sit back and enjoy being where you are.
-If you’re the active type, picking a campsite that has hiking, fishing, or kayaking within close proximity will help maximize your time.
-No matter what, be prepared to roll with the vanlife punches; have a couple of back up plans for other campsites or activities when the unexpected inevitably strikes.
+If you’re the active type, picking a campsite that has hiking, fishing, or kayaking nearby will help maximize your time.
+No matter what, be prepared to roll with the vanlife punches.
+Have a couple of back up plans for other campsites or activities when the unexpected inevitably strikes.

 Despite the ungraceful dance of sharing a tiny space and never remembering which cushion the pots and pans were stored under, Erin and I eventually got into the swing of things.
-We sipped coffee out of deliciously tacky cactus mugs in picturesque locations, gawked at dusk and dawn light in the Arizona sky, explored off the beaten path, and toasted to happy hour against the backdrop of the Vermillion Cliffs.
-Washing dishes was even enjoyable in the van sink while overlooking impossibly beautiful landscape.
+We sipped coffee out of deliciously tacky cactus mugs in picturesque locations, gawked at the dusk and dawn light in the Arizona sky, explored uncharted paths, and toasted to happy hour against the backdrop of the Vermillion Cliffs.
+Washing dishes was even enjoyable, especially while overlooking an impossibly beautiful landscape.

-Rule #3: Wake up for every sunrise possible.
+Rule number three: Wake up for every sunrise possible.